-Download your 6 month Ironman base training plan below
+Download your 6-month Ironman base training plan here:

-Once you have come through the base stage it is time to intensify your training.
-With bricks, race-pace efforts, open-water swims and the tapering period, this six month Ironman training plan (downloadable below) will take you up to your big Ironman race day in optimum condition.
+Once you’ve come through the base stage it’s time to intensify your training.
+With bricks, race-pace efforts, open-water swims and the tapering period, this next 6-month Ironman training plan will take you up to your big Ironman race day in optimum condition.